pqaidevteam/pqai/README.md

    rm index.zip
    ```

+   (Look at `scripts/mongo2faiss.py` on how to create your own indexes)

 6. Define environment variables in the included `env` file and rename it to `.env`

 7. Run the server